 Almost all children don’t do what they’re asked to do sometimes.
-But parents of children with autism spectrum disorder (ASD) often find that their child’s lack of cooperation really interferes with everyday life.
+But parents of children and teenagers with autism spectrum disorder (ASD) often find that their child’s lack of cooperation really interferes with everyday life.

-- there are too many instructions – children with ASD often need a little extra time to process what you’re asking them to do and can feel overwhelmed if they’re asked to do too many things at once
+- There are too many instructions – children with ASD often need a little extra time to process what you’re asking them to do and can feel overwhelmed if they’re asked to do too many things at once.

-- the instructions are too hard – sometimes children don’t have the right skills to do what they’re asked to do.
-For example, if a child doesn’t know how to button her shirt, she might have trouble if she’s asked to get dressed
+- The instructions are too hard – sometimes children don’t have the right skills to do what they’re asked to do.
+For example, if a child doesn’t know how to button her shirt, she might have trouble if she’s asked to get dressed.

 Children with ASD typically have difficulty with social interactions and communication.
 So they might be uncooperative because they haven’t learned the appropriate behaviour for different social situations.
-Or they might not be able to manage the strong or difficult feelings – such as anger, frustration or anxiety – that can come with being asked to do something you don’t want to do.
+Or they might not be able to manage the strong or difficult feelings – like anger, frustration or anxiety – that can come with being asked to do something you don’t want to do.

 The strategies outlined below are designed to strengthen your child’s cooperative spirit and head off difficult situations before they come up.

 Setting limits means sending a firm message about what your child can and can’t do – for example, bedtime on a school night is 8 pm.
-Children often try to challenge the limits that grown-ups set – this is just part of being a kid.
+Children often try to challenge the limits that grown-ups set – this is just part of being a child.
 But limits help keep children safe and are important in cutting down on uncooperative behaviour.

 When you’re setting limits, following through on your expectations will show your child that you mean what you say.